Cipro: 7 things you should know

 - Protect yourself from sunlight and avoid excessive exposure to the sun when taking Cipro.
 Wear sunblock when outdoors.

-- Keep well hydrated when taking Cipro to avoid the formation of highly concentrated urine and crystal formation.
+- Keep well hydrated when taking Cipro to avoid crystals developing in your urine.

 - Discontinue Cipro immediately if you experience tendon pain, swelling, inflammation or rupture and contact your healthcare provider.

 - Seek medical advice if chronic diarrhea develops while taking Cipro or in the months after you discontinue it.

 6. Response and Effectiveness

 - Peak concentrations of Cipro are reached one to two hours after dosing; however, it may take up to 48 hours before infection-related symptoms start to abate.